LeoVacher/moments-crosscell/README.md

 ## How to use

+Moments and r can be fitted by running the "fitmom_dust_sync.py" file.
+More documentation will be deployed soon.

 ## Dependencies

 Dependencies required: Original simulations were made using [Healpy](https://healpy.readthedocs.io/en/latest/) for map based computations, foreground models were created with [Pysm](https://github.com/galsci/pysm) while the CMB angular power-spectra were generated with [CAMB](https://camb.info/).
 In the present module, the instrument is called through the [fgbuster](https://github.com/fgbuster/fgbuster) class.
 Cross-$\mathcal{C}_{\ell}$ are computed using [Namaster](https://github.com/LSSTDESC/NaMaster).
 Moment coefficients are fited using [mpfit](https://github.com/segasai/astrolibpy/blob/master/mpfit/mpfit.py).